 Staffing agencies that are looking for ways to attract workers, improve engagement, and keep jobs filled should consider these five employee perk ideas.
 Avoid the cost of hiring, training, and replacing employees by implementing these employee perks!

 These extra fringe benefits drive worker motivation on an emotional level, going deeper than any amount of pay can achieve alone.
 The key to success is to go beyond basic employment and find perks that are highly relevant and meaningful to your talent pool while also being unique from competing staffing firms.

-If you’re looking for a new employee perk idea that can help you stand out from your competitors, consider using a “Pay-Today” platform.
-Learn why Juice Financials’ Pay Today solution is trusted by staffing agencies nationally to provide instant wage access.
+If you’re looking for a new employee perk idea that can help you stand out from your competitors, consider using a “same day pay” platform.
+Learn why Juice Financials’ Earned Wage Advance solution is trusted by staffing agencies nationally to provide instant wage access.